 Biological Criteria: River, stream, and wetland benthic macroinvertebrate and algal samples are collected in accordance with the Biological Monitoring Program Quality Assurance Project Plan.
 Stream macroinvertebrate assessments are based on a statistical model that predicts attainment of tiered aquatic life uses (Classes AA/A, Class B, and Class C).
-The stream macroinvertebrate model is described in Maine DEP Rule Chapter 579: Classification Attainment Evaluation Using Biological Criteria for Rivers and Streams.
+The stream macroinvertebrate model is described in Maine Classification Attainment Evaluation Using Biological Criteria for Rivers and Streams, 06-096 C.M.R. ch.
+579 (effective date May 27, 2003).
 For streams and rivers, aquatic life criteria are deemed to be attained when the applicable biocriterion is met with a probability equal to or greater than 0.60 if there are no other data indicating non-attainment.
-Final determination of attainment may in some cases be made by professional judgment, applied in accordance with the procedures described in DEP Rule Chapter 579 and elsewhere in Department statutes and rules.
+Final determination of attainment may in some cases be made by professional judgment, applied in accordance with the procedures described in 06-096 C.M.R. ch.
+579 and elsewhere in Department statutes and rules.

 The Biological Monitoring Program recently completed an algal bioassessment model applicable to wadeable streams and rivers with rocky substrates.
 The Program also recently completed a provisional macroinvertebrate bioassessment model for freshwater emergent and aquatic bed wetlands, including fringing wetlands associated with rivers, streams, lakes and ponds.
 These two new models have not yet been implemented.
-For the 2014 Integrated Report, Department biologists used expert judgment to evaluate structure and function of the stream algal and wetland macroinvertebrate communities to assess attainment of narrative aquatic life criteria (38 MRS §465).
-Chapter 579 will be amended to include the stream algal and wetland macroinvertebrate models, following standard public review protocols, after they have been adequately tested.
+For the 2014 Integrated Report, Department biologists used expert judgment to evaluate structure and function of the stream algal and wetland macroinvertebrate communities to assess attainment of narrative aquatic life criteria (38 M.R.S. § 465).
+06-096 C.M.R. ch.
+579 will be amended to include the stream algal and wetland macroinvertebrate models, following standard public review protocols, after they have been adequately tested.
 Ambient water quality criteria, whole effluent toxicity (WET) testing, and other biological sampling are also used to determine if other components of the biological community, such as fish, meet the aquatic life uses.